-On behalf of the Board, I would like to thank our management team and employees for their efforts, dedication and commitment in the Group.
-I would also like to extend our gratitude and sincere thanks to our shareholders, customers, bankers, suppliers and business partners for their continued support and confidence in the Group.
-We strive toward higher achievement in 2011.
+On behalf of the Board, I wish to acknowledge and thank our management team and employees for their dedication and commitment to the Group's success.
+I would also like to extend our gratitude and sincere thanks to our customers, shareholders, and business partners for their continued support and confidence in the Group.
+Finally, I would like to thank my fellow Board members for their continuing advice, guidance and support.